pwdauenhauer/Python/README.md

 # Python
-Lots of Python scripts from my hard drive
+Lots of Python scripts from my hard drive!
-Some are old homework files for school
+Some are old homework files for school -
 Most are random concept-practice files